Pianist Transformer: Towards Expressive Piano Performance Rendering via Scalable Self-Supervised Pre-Training: Experimental Setup Implementation Details

 \subsection{Calculation of Objective Metrics}

 To measure how closely the generated performances resemble human playing, we compare the global token distributions of the model outputs with those of the human performances across the entire test set.
+For structured and underexplored modalities, carefully designed evaluation protocols are important for making model comparisons meaningful, as recent benchmark studies have also emphasized in other multimodal settings~\citep{jia2026vtbench}.
+Accordingly, our objective metrics focus on distributional similarity across the key expressive dimensions of symbolic piano performance.
 For Velocity, Duration, and IOI, we aggregate the tokens of each type from all generated pieces and compute their distributions, which we then compare with the corresponding human distributions using JS Divergence and Intersection Area.
 For Pedal, where the corpus mainly contains binary values, we binarize both model outputs and human data and evaluate the distribution of the 16 possible joint configurations formed by the four pedal tokens of each note.
+For robustness, IOI and Duration statistics are computed within the ranges of 0-200 ms and 0-500 ms, which correspond to the high-frequency regions of the distributions and together cover over 90\% of note events in the test set.
+This restriction mitigates evaluation bias introduced by heterogeneous time quantization across models, which can lead to systematic data absence in the long-tail regions and distort distributional comparisons.

 To obtain a human baseline, for every piece, we treat one human performance as the candidate and use the remaining human performances as the reference set, applying the same distributional comparison.
 This provides a measure of the natural stylistic variation among human performers.